-Emma has been home educating her three children for five years.
+Emma is a Co-Lead Facilitator at the Cabin on Thursdays.
+She has been home educating her three children for five years.
 She trained as a primary school teacher and has a BA Honours degree in French.
 She also taught in France.
 After having her third child Emma knew she wanted more freedom and bodily autonomy for her own children and their educational journey.
 She co-founded Nature Rangers, a regular themed session for home educating families to support and nurture the local community with a group of other home ed parents.
 Emma and her family were part of The Orchard Democratic Families Project.
 She is one of the admins for the Bishop’s Stortford and Saffron Walden Home Education group and she volunteers with The British Hens Welfare Trust.

 Her current passions include learning about and using medicinal plants, painting, running, yoga and baking.
 Two of her children currently attend the Cabin.
 She loves how the Cabin offers everyone the opportunity to stay in alignment with themselves and self-direct their own learning.

 Max Hope (she/her), Co-Founder and Co-Lead at The Lodge, Cabin Volunteer

 Max wants to radically change education.
 She has seen how damaging a one-size-fits-all approach can be for children and young people who do not fit the mould.
 She as dedicated years of her professional life to being a university academic, driven by a desire to build a stronger and fairer system that works for all children, young people and adults.
 She is highly committed to offering greater freedom in education, to advancing social justice, and to deepening our connections with the wild world.